NetApp/harvest/conf/README.md

 In this example, we want to extend one of the existing object templates that Harvest ships with, e.g. `conf/zapi/cdot/9.8.0/lun.yaml` and collect additional information as outlined below.

-Lets's say you want to extend `lun.yaml` to:
+Let's say you want to extend `lun.yaml` to:

 1. Increase `client_timeout` (You want to increase the default timeout of the lun ZAPI because it keeps [timing out](https://github.com/NetApp/harvest/wiki/Troubleshooting-Harvest#client_timeout))
 2. Add additional counters, e.g. `multiprotocol-type`, `application`